ansel9618/Ansel/README.md

 ## 🙋‍♂️ About Me

 I'm a Developer who has real world experience building software.
 My Intrests are in DataEngineering,Datascience & Backend Engineering.
-Being a lifelong learner i love exploring new tech and implementing them in real world scenarios :)
+Being a lifelong learner i love exploring new tech and implementing them in real world scenarios

+I'm also a Software Trainer who has trained 200+ students in latest Tech in the market  :)

 ---